Tzanis97/fashionMnistNAS/README.md

 # Neural Architecture Search on Classification Problem

-Application on the process that searches for the optimal architecture of a model that classifies fashion products into 10 categories.
+Implemantation (for personal educational purposes and better understanding of NAS concept) on selecting the optimal architecture of a model that classifies fashion products into 10 categories.

 ## Dataset